 Brame runs a big truck stop on Interstate 95 at Kenly.
-He has lobbied for many years against North Carolinas high gas taxes, and for the past few years against a state proposal to finance a $4 billion I-95 rebuild by collecting tolls from its drivers.
+He has lobbied for many years against North Carolina’s high gas taxes and, more recently, against a state proposal to finance a $4 billion I-95 rebuild by collecting tolls from its drivers.

-And hes had plenty of company.
-If there are business owners or politicians anywhere along the 182 miles of I-95 from South Carolina to Virginia who think tolls are terrific, they have kept quiet about it.
+And he’s had plenty of company.
+If any business owners and politicians along the 182 miles of I-95 in North Carolina think tolls are terrific, they have kept quiet about it.

-But there is growing support for a toll-hybrid compromise that has been marketed nationwide under a sneaky euphemism, express lanes.
-When I-95 or any expressway is widened, the original number of lanes would remain toll-free.
-Drivers would pay tolls only if they use the new lanes, which would be faster because theyd be less crowded.
+But support is growing for a toll-hybrid compromise know as “express lanes.”
+When I-95 or any expressway were widened, the original number of lanes would remain toll-free.
+Drivers would pay tolls only if they use the new lanes, which would be faster because they’d be less crowded.

 That sounds fair.
 Can it work here?

 The state Department of Transportation is giving new consideration to toll express lanes on I-95 and on other expressways.
 A plan to add toll lanes to I-77 north from Charlotte has inspired strident opposition, and Brame has met folks there who disdain him as some kind of flaming moderate.

 Just wait until these same people get wind of a newer proposition being floated at DOT: When Charlotte’s busy Independence Boulevard is widened, an existing bus-carpool lane might become a tolled express lane.